 In January 2021, the Company entered into a 60-month contract with Amazon Web Services for hosting-related services.
 Pursuant to the terms of the contract, the Company is required to spend a minimum of \$103.5 million over the term of the agreement.
-The commitment may be offset by up to \$7.3 million in additional credits subject to the Company meeting certain conditions of the agreement, of which \$2.0 million have been earned as of January 31, 2022 and the remainder of which the Company has determined are probable to be earned.
-As of January 31, 2022, the Company had purchase commitments remaining of \$80.3 million for hosting-related services and \$18.7 million with various parties primarily for software-based services.
+The commitment may be offset by up to \$7.3 million in additional credits subject to the Company meeting certain conditions of the agreement, of which \$5.0 million have been earned as of January 31, 2023 and the remainder of which the Company has determined are probable to be earned.
+As of January 31, 2023, the Company had purchase commitments remaining of \$64.3 million for hosting-related services and \$16.7 million with various parties primarily for software-based services which are not reflected on the Company's consolidated balance sheet.